-- 13. To delete a base chck on the base in question and do one of the following: - a.
-To have the bases fill in from the left side of the strand, press the delete - b. (b) have the bases fill in from the right side of the strand, press the backspace key, and follow the on-screen instructions. - 14.
-To insert a base, press the Tab key and follow the on-screen instructions. - 15.
+- 13. To delete a base, click of the base in question and do one of the following: - a.
+To have the bases fill in from the left side of the strand, press the delete key. - b.
+To have the bases fill in from the right side of the strand, press the backspace key, and follow the on-screen instructions. - 14.
+The sert a base, press the Tab key and follow the on-screen instructions.

+15 To sh and he using

 To shift the entire strand, place the cursor over the strand in question and press and hold the Ctrl key.
 The cursor will turn into a open hand icon.
-Click and hold using the icon and the hand will "grab" the strand, allowing you to move the entire strand left or right. - 16.
-To move a single base, place the cursor over the base in question and press and hold the Alt key.
+Click and hold using the icon and the hand will "grab" the strand, allowing you to move the entire strand left or right.

+16. To move a single base, place the cursor over the base in question and press and hold the Alt key.
 The cursor will turn into a lasso icon.
 Click and hold using the icon and the lasso will "grab" the base, allowing you to move the base.